What is Prostate Cancer?

-In the U.S. 97% of all prostate cancers are diagnosed in men 50 years or older.
+Prostate Cancer is cancer that occurs in the prostate.
+Mutations appear in your cells and cause them to grow and amass rapidly, forming tumors.
 The prostate is a walnut sized gland in men that surrounds the top of the urethra just below the bladder outlet; it produces seminal fluid.
 Male hormones, such as testosterone, control its growth and function.

 - Sex steroid hormones, including estrogen, androgen, and progesterone, are likely to play a role in obesity and cancer.
-In men, obesity is related to lower serum testosterone levels, which in turn may be associated with enhanced risk of or adverse outcome in advanced prostate cancer.
+In men, having obesity is related to lower serum testosterone levels, which in turn may be associated with enhanced risk of or adverse outcome in advanced prostate cancer.

-There is strong evidence that developmental factors in the womb, childhood, and adolescence that influence growth are linked to an increased risk of prostate cancer.
+- There is strong evidence that developmental factors in the womb, childhood, and adolescence that influence growth are linked to an increased risk of prostate cancer.